sobester/ADRpy/README.md

 A 'hello world' example: atmospheric properties
 -----------------------------------------------

+There are several options for running the examples shown here: you could copy and paste them into a `.py` file, save it and run it in Python, or you could enter the lines, in sequence, at the prompt of a Python terminal.
+You could also copy and paste them into a Jupyter notebook (`.ipynb` file) cell and execute the cell.

 ```python
 from ADRpy import atmospheres as at
 from ADRpy import unitconversions as co